rmptxf/NeoController/ble_app_neocontroller/README.md

 ### Testing the application :

->**Note :**Make sure you do a full erase to your SOC before uploading the compiled firmware.

 If you're using any of the Adafruit boards, make sure you head over to the [boards_files](https://github.com/rmptxf/NeoController/blob/master/boards_files) folder, and follow the included instruction.

 If you will be testing on **the Adafruit Feather nRF52840 Express (ADA40)**, you already have an on-board WS2812b ready to use.